Greengates: Transport

 The A657 Leeds Road / New Line runs east–west through Greengates while the A658 Harrogate Road runs approximately north–south.
 Greengates does not have its own railway station: the nearest station is Apperley Bridge railway station just under a mile to the north.

-The nearest airport to Greengates is Leeds Bradford Airport and can be accessed by bus service 747.
+The nearest airport to Greengates is Leeds Bradford Airport, which can be accessed by bus service 747.